BraxWong/BraxWong/README.md

 - 🌱 I’m currently learning **Flutter**

-- 👯 I’m currently working at the [University of Nottingham](https://www.nottingham.ac.uk/computerscience/)
+- 👯 I’m currently studying at the [University of Nottingham](https://www.nottingham.ac.uk/computerscience/)

 - 💼 I'm currently looking for a junior software engineer position starting in 2025